TL;DR: Is Granola AI Worth It in 2026?

 It wasn't easy to see where Granola's live transcription was at first.

-As you can see, not only are there no speaker names on the transcript, it’s displayed as if there’s only one speaker at all.
-Just text after text, displayed like a one-sided WhatsApp or Messenger chat.
+As you can see, there are no speaker names on the transcript, and it’s displayed as if there’s only one speaker at all.
+Just text after text, laid out like a one-sided WhatsApp or Messenger chat.
 This was actually a two-way conversation, so I’m not sure what went wrong.

 You might be thinking Granola sounds worthless after hearing everything so far, but weirdly enough, all these malfunctions seemed to happen on the first test and the first test only.
-In future calls, I was able to Ask Granola things without error (though its answers weren’t up to scratch with AI chatbots from tl;dv or Fireflies), I was able to see the live transcript with speaker names, and I was able to find everything I needed straight away because I already knew where it was.
+In future calls, I was able to Ask Granola things without error, I was able to see the live transcript with speaker names, and I was able to find everything I needed straight away because I already knew where it was.
+The answers themselves were thin, which I’ll come back to when I get to the Ask Granola feature properly.
+I’ve covered how tl;dv and Fireflies handle the same job elsewhere.

 How Are the Meeting Notes?